MinhasKamal/TrojanCockroach/README.md

 6. Now, insert the USB-Drive in the subject's PC and run the created shortcut for affecting.
 7. After getting the email run **DecodeMessage.exe** for decoding the message as plain text.
 In this phase, you can look for specific patterns in the text, and thus get rid of most of the useless parts (like- mouse click, or same key-group press as happens during gaming).

+You can get a more clear understanding from the pre-project of **TrojanCockroach**- **[KeyLogger](https://github.com/MinhasKamal/KeyLogger)**.

 **Note:** I do not want newbies to abuse my project, so I am not revealing all the secrets.
+I will not also take any responsibility of someone else's ill act with my program.
 But I do believe that a real learner will learn a lot from this.

 ### License